 There is only one poet that can define art with as much lyricism and orinism.
 It was in 1912 that Apollinaire used this neologism to define the work of Robert and Sonia Delaunay.
 In front of so many incredible colors, he speaks of a luminous language that invades their artistic creation.
 Counterpart of Cubism and abstraction, the work of this couple of artists belongs to the rank of poetry.

 P like Pipe

-Here is what it is not, a pipe.
+This is not a Pipe.
 But then what are we looking at?
 A painting, an image, the representation of a pipe.
 The famous injunction of the painter implies that there is a difference between an image, an object and words.
 The semantic power serves or affects the interpretation that we can make of an image, a painting and its content.
-By representing an ordinary object in a realist and recognizable manner and affirming that it is not what we believe it is, Magritte puts art in question with a touch of humor.
+By representing an ordinary object in a realist and recognisable manner and affirming that it is not what we believe it is, Magritte puts art in question with a touch of humour.